 - maintain stocking diaries to show when land parcels were grazed or supplementary feeding was used

-For more information on record keeping requirements see the handbook or manual relevant to your agreement in:
+For more information on record keeping requirements read the handbook or manual relevant to your agreement at:

 There are specific requirements for livestock record keeping in:

-- give a schedule for the inspection and estimate how long it will take
+- discuss a schedule for the visit and estimate how long it will take

-- tell you what evidence and records they’ll need to see
+- discuss with you what evidence and records they may need to see

 - check your agreement options and any capital items that form part of your agreement